A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 Each observation is indexed by its location $i$ ($N$ = 356 dump sites) and time point $t$.
 When $B_{it} = 0$, we say $D_{it} = \emptyset$, meaning $D$ is undefined -- while each location $i$ has a port proximity prior to China's ban, this feature has not yet been activated to represent the dose of treatment.
 We define the potential outcomes as $Y_{it}(B_{it}=b, D_{it}=\delta)$, i.e., the outcome that would have been observed for a given unit under intervention status $b$ and dose $\delta$.
 This definition of the potential outcomes requires that the future cannot affect the past (arrow of time, call this A1) and SUTVA (A2), discussed in Section \ref{controls}.
 Mathematically, SUTVA requires that $Y_{it}(\mathbf{B}_{t}, \mathbf{D}_{t}) = Y_{it}(B_{it}, D_{it})$, where $\mathbf{B}_{t}$ and $\mathbf{D}_{t}$ denote the population-level vectors of intervention and dosage.
 Note that while spillover of air pollution between dump sites would violate A2, this is unlikely to substantially impact our final effect curve because sites close together have similar "dose" values of port proximity, so our estimation procedure will average over them.

 In order to avoid structural ill-definition, we also introduce an indicator for $t \geq T_0$, where $T_0$ is the treatment initiation time.
 In practice, $T_0$ is 1/1/2018 for all sites, but conceptually this could have occurred at any point in our study period, such that any time point could have been untreated.
+When $T_0$ is considered random, A5 (below) is a direct analog of the conventional conditional ignorability assumption used in cross-sectional data contexts, adapted to the time series setting.

 Our aim is to estimate a causal exposure-response curve quantifying the causal effect on Indonesian air quality of China's 2018 plastic waste import ban at different levels of port proximity, $\delta$.
 In the DiD setting, \citet{hettinger_MR} terms this the ``Average Dose Effect on the Treated", or ADT.
 While noting again that our formulation is different, we still see fit to call our effect of interest the ADT: